nosqlgeek/ng-dmz-demo/README.md

 * KV-Stores: Simplicity of the data model which allows 'high scalability'
 * Graph DBS: More complex underlying model with focus on efficient traversal

+In addition we will have a practical example how to async. exchange data between services:

 * Pub-Sub: Give an example for exchanging data between services

 ## Idea

-* Actor Profiles: This represents a User Profile Store.
+* Actor Profiles: This represents a typical user profile store.
 Redis will be used as a simple KV-Store (or Data Structure Store) by focusing on the storage and the retrieval of actor profiles.
-* Movies Network: The network contains the information which movie is related to which other one and to which actor.
+* Movies Network: The network contains the information which movie is related to which other ones and to which actors.
-* Pub-Sub: Helps to exchange data async. between services

 Neo4j's 'Movies' demo data will be used.